AI Agents

 - Step Name: What should happen (e.g., "Budget Discovery")

-- Activate playbook
+- Save the playbook

 Understanding Playbook Scores#